AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 ## Configure the Baseline tab on the DITA map dashboard {#id223MD0D0YRM}

-To hide the Baseline tab on the DITA map dashboard, perform the following steps:
+The following tabs provide instructions to hide the Baseline tab on the DITA map dashboard based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 1. Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 1. In the configuration file, provide the following \(property\) details to configure the baseline tab on the map dashboard.